Certora/Documentation/docs/prover/changelog/prover_changelog.md

 7.6.1 (May 15, 2024)
 ----------------------
 ### CVL
-- [feat] Allow to use contract aliases (`using ERC20 as token`) that were defined in the imported spec files.
+- [feat] Allow the use of contract aliases (`using ERC20 as token`) that were defined in the imported spec files.
 - [feat] Can use `filtered` expressions for `builtin` rules
-- [bugfix] Always run envfree checks, even if rule filters are applied
+- [bugfix] Always run `envfree` checks, even if rule filters are applied
 - [bugfix] `envfree` will be checked on the inlined code

 ### Rule Report
-- [feat] Support jump-to-source for calls, local variables and storage accesses
+- [feat] Support jump-to-source for calls, local variables, and storage accesses
 - [feat] Show structs passed to CVL functions in the calltrace
-- [feat] Show loop statistics in live difficulty tab
+- [feat] Show loop statistics in the live difficulty tab
-- [feat] Show split solving progress in live stats
+- [feat] Show split-solving progress in live stats
 - [feat] Show a notification if there are unresolved calls that can be resolved with `--optimistic_fallback`
 - [feat] Show more info on procedures with nonlinear operations
 - [UX] Prioritize `ERROR` states over other rule states